JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 ```

 This is just a standard mergesort implementation, similar to the one in Julia's
-`Base` library, with only the tiny addition of the `@par` construct on one
+`Base` library, with only the tiny addition of the `@spawn` construct on one
 of the recursive calls.
+Julia's `Distributed` standard library has also exported a `@spawn` macro for
+quite a while, but we plan to discontinue it in favor of the new threaded
+meaning (though it will still be available in 1.x versions, for backwards
+compatibility).
+This way of expressing parallelism is much more useful in shared memory,
+and "spawn" is a pretty standard term in task parallel APIs (used in Cilk
+as well as [TBB][], for example).

 `wait` simply waits for the specified task to finish.
 The code works by modifying its input, so we don't need the task's return value.
 Indicating that a return value is not needed is the only difference with the
 `fetch` call used in the earlier `fib` example.
 Note that we explicitly request `MergeSort` when calling Julia's standard `sort!`,
-to make sure we're comparing apples to apples --- `sort!` actually uses
+to make sure we're comparing apples to apples---`sort!` actually uses
 quicksort by default for sorting numbers, which tends to be faster for random data.
 Let's time the code under `JULIA_NUM_THREADS=2`: